CGS-James-Greatbanks/GH2017/README.md

 ---

-<sup>Written and published by Roan Atkinson, Jack Carey, Madoc Cottle, Ben Daniell, James Greatbanks, Carla Sanfrancesco for the GovHack 2017 Canberra event.</sup>
+<sup>Written and published by Roan Atkinson, Jack Carey, Madoc Cottle, Ben Daniell, James Greatbanks and Carla Sanfrancesco for the GovHack 2017 Canberra event.</sup>